stratum/stratum/stratum/hal/bin/barefoot/README.md

 ```

 For a sample `chassis_config.pb.txt` file, see sample_config.proto.txt in this
-directory.
-Note that at the moment, you still need to add & enable the ports
-using the ucli or through the Thrift PAL RPC service.
-ONOS can add & enable the
+directory. *Do not use the ucli or the Thrift PAL RPC service for port
-ports for you if you provide the appropriate netcfg file when using the
-barefoot-pro ONOS driver.
+configuration.* You may use the ucli to check port status (`pm show`).

 ## Testing gNMI